nthacker/Azure-Databricks-Labs/README.md

 ## Step 1: Create an Azure Databricks workspace using the Azure portal

-1. In the Azure portal, select Create a resource > Data + Analytics > Azure Databricks.
+1.In the Azure portal, select Create a resource > Data + Analytics > Azure Databricks.

 ![deploy](https://i.ibb.co/thPhwmM/tuxpi-com-1551766437.jpg)

-2. Under Azure Databricks Service, provide the values to create a Azure Databricks workspace.
+2.Under Azure Databricks Service, provide the values to create a Azure Databricks workspace.

 ![deploy](https://i.ibb.co/pbZpjk8/tuxpi-com-1551766814.jpg)

-3. Provide the following values:
+3.Provide the following values:

 	a.
 Workspace name  : A name for your Azure Databricks workspace